Dmugs1/threat-hunting-scenario-tor/threat-hunting-scenario-tor-event-creation.md

 // Detect the installer being downloaded DeviceFileEvents
 | where FileName startswith "tor"
+| where DeviceName == "dmug-threat-hun"
+| where InitiatingProcessAccountName == "employee"
+| order by Timestamp desc
+|project Timestamp, DeviceName, ActionType, FileName, FolderPath, SHA256, Account = InitiatingProcessAccountName

-// TOR Browser being silently installed
+// TOR Browser being silently installed DeviceProcessEvents
-// Take note of two spaces before the /S (I don't know why) DeviceProcessEvents
+| where DeviceName == "dmug-threat-hun"
-| where ProcessCommandLine contains "tor-browser-windows-x86_64-portable-14.0.1.exe  /S"
+| where ProcessCommandLine contains "tor-browser-windows"
-| project Timestamp, DeviceName, ActionType, FileName, ProcessCommandLine
+| project Timestamp, DeviceName, ActionType, FileName, FolderPath, SHA256, ProcessCommandLine

 // TOR Browser or service was successfully installed and is present on the disk DeviceFileEvents